Hyun-Research-Lab/RosGazeboSetup/README.md

 . ~/ws/install/local_setup.bash
 . ~/main_workspace/install/local_setup.bash
 ```
+The source /opt/ros is created by the bridge

 If install files are locked behind sudo perms and not user perms:
 `sudo chmod -R a+rwx <file path>`